Applying to Study Abroad

 1. Fill out an Intent to Study Abroad Form by logging onto myBarnard under Academics, then navigating to the Study Abroad section on the right-hand menu.
 We strongly advise students who have any thought that they might study abroad to submit the form, since it is completely non-binding and does not obligate you in any way.

-ALL STUDENTS CONSIDERING STUDYING ABROAD IN EITHER FALL 2020 OR SPRING 2021 MUST SUBMIT THE INTENT TO STUDY ABROAD FORM BY MARCH 15, 2020.
+ALL STUDENTS CONSIDERING STUDYING ABROAD IN EITHER FALL OR SPRING MUST SUBMIT THE INTENT TO STUDY ABROAD FORM BY MARCH 15th OF THE PREVIOUS ACADEMIC YEAR.

 2. Once you have been accepted to your study abroad or university program, fill out a Notice of Study Leave on myBarnard under Academics.
 The deadlines are April 15 for study abroad in the fall or academic year and October 1 for study abroad in the spring.
 Once submitted, this form will go to your major advisor, your class dean, the Equity advisor, the financial aid officer, and to your study abroad advisor.
 All of these advisors must approve the Notice Form in order for you to be put on study abroad status by the Registrar.

 Study Abroad Program or University Procedures

 - Apply as early as possible to your chosen study abroad program or university, since most operate on a rolling admissions basis.

 - Submit any Study Abroad Approval Forms required as part of the application to your study abroad advisor to fill out.
 Please note that the Equity Office is the only office that can review for good disciplinary standing, so that there is often a delay of 1-2 days in getting such approvals reviewed and approved.